DavidStevensonVtex/Linux/sed-and-awk/ch01/power-tools-for-editing.md

 * Process the result of UNIX commands.
 * Process command-line arguments more gracefully.
 * Work more easily with multiple input streams.

+### Four Hurdles to Mastering sed and awk

+You must learn:

+1. _How to use sed and awk._
+2. _To apply UNIX regular expression syntax._
+3. _How to interact with the shell._
+4. _The knack of script writing._